ginstrom/paladin-novel/manuscript/chapter-13.md

 "Captain Voss," he called out.
 "You came here hunting a legend.
 I hope you're prepared for what you find."

-The divine light exploded outward from Gond like a physical force, washing over the settlement in a wave of golden radiance.
+Gond drew his sword.
+Divine light exploded outward from it like a physical force, washing over the settlement in a wave of golden radiance.
 Where it touched the defenders, it left them stronger, faster, more resilient.
 Where it reached the slavers, it did something else entirely—it showed them exactly what they were facing.

 For a moment, the battlefield was silent except for the sound of horses shifting nervously and men muttering prayers.
 Then Voss raised his crossbow, his face twisted with sudden fear and fury.